tangjon/OAS-System/README.md

 # OAS-System
-  Uses Jekyll to host the site and firebase as a database.
+  Uses Jekyll to host the site and firebase as a realtime database.
 Javascript, css, html is also used.
 Android style is provided by using Minimal Desing Light css

 # Features